moniafavaro/news/README.md

 ## Future Features

 * Pagination: displaying more data on different pages would make the website look almost complete.
-* Different sections on main page, maybe a card on the right side with other news articles.
+* Different sections on the main page, maybe a card on the right side with other news articles.
 * Make the search bar more stylish.

 ## Key Learnings